-Mr. Lynch has been recognized by IPO Vital Signs as one of the leading IPO lawyers in the United States and was a presenter at the 2010 and 2011 NYSE IPO Bootcamp seminars.
+Mr. Lynch has been recognized by IPO Vital Signs as one of the leading IPO lawyers in the United States and has been a presenter at the NYSE IPO Bootcamp seminars for the past four years.
 He has also represented companies and financial advisors on dozens of mergers & acquisitions.
 In 2001, Crain’s named Mr. Lynch as one of the Tech 100, in recognition of his leadership role in New York’s technology industry.
+In addition, he is consistently ranked as a leading lawyer in Capital Markets – Equity by IFLR1000.

 Mr. Lynch received a J.D. from Columbia University School of Law in 1987 and a B.S., cum laude, from Tulane University in 1983, where he was the recipient of the Aaron Hartman Award.
 Prior to joining the firm, he was the managing partner of the New York office of Wilson Sonsini Goodrich & Rosati.
 Earlier in his career, he was a partner in the New York office of Brobeck, Phleger & Harrison LLP, where he was the co-chair of the firmwide Public Offerings Practice Group and a member of Brobeck's Management and Investment Committees.